-www.bangor.ac.uk/accommodation/documents/customer-care-policy.pdf
+www.bangor.ac.uk/sites/default/files/2021-08/ Customer-Care-Policy-2021.pdf

 Help & Advice

 University is a really exciting step on your journey through education but it can also be a stressful and worrying time for many.
 Everyone can struggle now and again, and there is no shame in getting help or advice when needed.
 Below are some common concerns and suggestions as to where to get help.